-- 3.3.7 Delegations may only be exercised subject to: - a) compliance with the corporate governance framework. - b) provision for any relevant expenditure being included in the approved budget. - 3.3.8 These arrangements delegate powers and duties within broad functional descriptions and include powers and duties under all legislation present and future within those descriptions and all powers and duties incidental to that legislation.
-The scheme does not attempt to list all matters which form part of everyday management responsibilities. - 3.3.9 Giving delegation under this scheme does not prevent an officer or member of staff from referring the matter to the Police and Crime Commissioner or Chief Constable for a decision or guidance if the officer or member of staff thinks this is appropriate (for example, because of sensitive issues or any matter which may have a significant financial implication see paragraph 3.3.1). - 3.3.10 When a statutory officer is considering a matter that also falls within another statutory officer's area of responsibility, they should consult the other statutory officer before authorising the action. - 3.3.11 All decisions statutory officers make under powers given to them by the Police and Crime Commissioner or Chief Constable must be recorded and be available for inspection. - 3.3.12 In this document, references made to the statutory officers include officers authorised by them to act on their behalf. - 3.3.13 The statutory officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of this Scheme of Governance. - 3.3.14 The persons appointed as the Chief Executive (who will also be the Monitoring Officer) and the Chief Finance Officers (section 127 officers) have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them to carry these out. - 3.3.15 The Scheme of Delegation provides a member of staff with the legal power to carry out functions of the Police and Crime Commissioner and Chief Constable.
-In carrying out these functions the member of staff must comply with all other statutory and regulatory requirements and relevant professional guidance including: - Police Reform and Social Responsibility Act 2011 and other relevant legislation issued under the Act. - Policing Protocol Order 2011 - Financial Regulations - Financial Management Code of Practice - CIPFA Statement on the role of the Chief Finance Officer in public service organisations - APACE Statement on the role of the Chief Executive - Contract Regulations - The Police and Crime Commissioner's Corporate Governance framework - The Police and Crime Commissioner's and Police Force employment
+- 3.3.6 Delegations are set out in this scheme.
+The Police and Crime Commissioner and Chief Constable may require at any time that a specific matter is referred to them for a decision and not dealt with under powers of delegation. - 3.3.7 Delegations may only be exercised subject to: - a) compliance with the corporate governance framework. - b) provision for any relevant expenditure being included in the approved budget. - 3.3.8 These arrangements delegate powers and duties within broad functional descriptions and include powers and duties under all legislation present and future within those descriptions and all powers and duties incidental to that legislation.
+The scheme does not attempt to list all matters which form part of everyday management responsibilities. - 3.3.9 Giving delegation under this scheme does not prevent an officer or member of staff from referring the matter to the Police and Crime Commissioner or Chief Constable for a decision or guidance if the officer or member of staff thinks this is appropriate (for example, because of sensitive issues or any matter which may have a significant financial implication see paragraph 3.3.1). - 3.3.10 When a statutory officer is considering a matter that also falls within another statutory officer's area of responsibility, they should consult the other statutory officer before authorising the action. - 3.3.11 All decisions statutory officers make under delegated authority given to them by the Police and Crime Commissioner or Chief Constable must be recorded and published in accordance with the Decision Making principles. - 3.3.12 In this document, references made to the statutory officers include officers authorised by them to act on their behalf. - 3.3.13 The statutory officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of the Corporate Governance Framework. - 3.3.14 The persons appointed as the Chief Executive (who is also the Monitoring Officer) and the Chief Finance Officers have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them to carry these out. - 3.3.15 The Scheme of Delegation provides a member of staff with the legal power to carry out those functions of the Police and Crime Commissioner and Chief Constable that are capable of being delegated.
+In carrying out these functions the member of staff must comply with all other statutory and regulatory requirements and relevant professional guidance including: - Police Reform and Social Responsibility Act 2011 and other relevant legislation issued under the Act. - Policing Protocol Order 2011 - Financial Regulations - Financial Management Code of Practice - CIPFA Statement on the role of the Chief Finance Officer in public service organisations - APACE Statement on the role of the Chief Executive - Contract Regulations - Public Procurement Regulations - The Police and Crime Commissioner's Corporate Governance framework